neondatabase/postgresql_anonymizer/docs/masking_functions.md

 * `anon.hash(value)`  will return a text hash of the value using a secret salt and a secret hash algorithm (see below)

-* `anon.digest(value,salt,algorithm)` lets choose a salt and the hash algorithm you want to use
+* `anon.digest(value,salt,algorithm)` lets you choose a salt, and a hash algorithm from a pre-defined list

-By default a random secret salt is generated when the extension is initialiazed anf the default hash algortihm is `sha512`.
-You can change for the entire database with to functions
+By default, a random secret salt is generated when the extension is initialiazed, and the default hash algortihm is `sha512`.
+You can change these for the entire database with two functions:

 * `anon.set_secret_salt(value)` to define you own salt
 * `anon.set_secret_algorithm(value)` to select another hash functuon.